 - How to operate the manual release mechanism.
 (Show them how by demonstration) - How the obstruction detection and all other safety features work.
-(Show them how by demonstration) - · All the features and benefits of the operator, i.e. Safety beams, Chronoguard, etc. - All the safety considerations associated with operating an automated gate.
-The user should be able to pass this knowledge on to all other users of the automated system and must be made aware of this responsibility. - Do not activate the gate operator unless you can see it and can determine that its area of travel is clear of people, pets, or other obstructions - NO ONE MAY CROSS THE PATH OF A MOVING GATE.
-Always keep people and objects away from the gate and its area of - travel - NEVER LET CHILDREN OPERATE OR PLAY WITH THE GATE CONTROLS, and do not allow children or pets near the gate area - Be careful with moving parts and avoid close proximity to areas where fingers or hands could be pinched - Secure all easily accessed gate operator controls in order to prevent unauthorized use of the gate - Keep the automated gate system properly maintained, and ensure that all working areas are free of debris and other objects that could affect the gate operation and safety - On a monthly basis, check the obstruction detection system and safety devices for correct operation - All repair and service work to this product must be done by a suitably qualified person
+(Show them how by demonstration) - All the features and benefits of the operator, i.e. Safety beams, Chronoguard, etc. - All the safety considerations associated with operating an automated gate.
+The user should be able to pass this knowledge on to all other users of the automated system and must be made aware of this responsibility.

+- NO ONE MAY CROSS THE PATH OF A MOVING GATE.
+Always keep people and objects away from the gate and its area of travel - NEVER LET CHILDREN OPERATE OR PLAY WITH THE GATE CONTROLS, and do not allow children or pets near the gate area - Be careful with moving parts and avoid close proximity to areas where fingers or hands could be pinched - Secure all easily accessed gate operator controls in order to prevent unauthorized use of the gate - Keep the automated gate system properly maintained, and ensure that all working areas are free of debris and other objects that could affect the gate operation and safety - On a monthly basis, check the obstruction detection system and safety devices for correct operation

+• All repair and service work to this product must be done by a suitably qualified person